The FutureLets Limited Privacy Notice

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but as this data does not directly or indirectly reveal your identity, it is not considered personal data in law.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Notice.

 Special Category Data

 We will only process this special category data where you have given your explicit consent for us to do so or when that processing is legally required.
-For example, when you provide Health and Wellbeing Data, unless we are under a legal obligation to process this information, such information will be only processed with your explicit consent.

 Where do we get your personal data from?